olle/talk-query-response/README.md

 Specification
 -------------

-I would now like to try and describe the Query/Response pattern in a more formal but not too strict way, since it's not in any way some type of _standard_ or _protocol_.
+I'd like to describe the Query/Response pattern in a more formal but not too strict way, since it's not in any way some type of _standard_ or _protocol_.
 This is a pattern derived from the general idea of expressing a _need_ or _demand_, as previously told.
 It is shaped here, into a specific version, or flavour, in the **Query/Response pattern**.
 It simply contains my recommendations and suggestions on rules or principles to follow.

 Please, take what you like, leave the rest, and extend as you seem fit.